Vulpy-Labs/2d-game/PULL_REQUEST_TEMPLATE.md

 #### Describe What Was Done

-_"Before, there was nothing
-And God said, “Let there be light,” and there was light."_ 💡
+_“Let there be light, and there was light."_ 💡

 ---